• NewJerseyAlmanac.com: Gateway to New Jersey Information

 * New Jersey Nursing Profile, graduatenursingedu.org

 There are currently 45 schools offering various levels of nursing education in New Jersey, with most community colleges offering programs for diplomas or associates degrees leading to qualification as a Registered Nurse.
 In the annual ranking by US News & World Report of the "Best Nursing Schools in the US," the Rutgers masters of science in nursing degree program is ranked 19th, the only New Jersey program included in the top 100.
-Below are a selection of schools with programs offering a Doctor of Philosophy in Nursing (PhD); Doctor of Nursing Practice (DNP); Master of Science in Nursing (MSN); Bachelor of Science in Nursing (BSN); or Registered Nurse (RN).
+Below are a selection of schools with programs offering a Doctor of Philosophy in Nursing (PhD); Doctor of Nursing Practice (DNP); Master of Science in Nursing (MSN); Bachelor of Science in Nursing (BSN); Licensed Practical Nurse (LPN); or Registered Nurse (RN).

 • Rutgers School of Nursing (PhD, MSN, BSN, RN)